awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-win.md

 `https://amazon-ssm-region.s3.region.amazonaws.com/latest/windows_amd64/AmazonSSMAgentSetup.exe`
 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 **PowerShell**
 Run the following three PowerShell commands in order\.
-These commands enable you to download SSM Agent without adjusting Internet Explorer \(IE\) Enhanced Security settings, and then install the agent and remove the installation file\.
+These commands allow you to download SSM Agent without adjusting Internet Explorer \(IE\) Enhanced Security settings, and then install the agent and remove the installation file\.

    ```
    Invoke-WebRequest `